ronit-kaushal/ronit-kaushal.github.io/README.md

 # Analytics Portfolio - Ronit Kaushal

 Welcome to my analytics portfolio.
-This repository serves as a **central index** for my end-to-end data analytics projects across **SQL, Power BI, and business analytics**.
+This repository serves as a **central index** for my end-to-end data analytics projects across **SQL, Python, Power BI, and business analytics**.

 Each project is maintained in its **own dedicated repository** to reflect real-world analytics workflows and version control practices.